 Welcome to the Harts Bluff art webpage.
-Art is part of the "enrichment" team rotation classes for grades K-5.
-Students in grades 6-8 can choose art as an elective class.
+Art is part of the "enrichment" team rotation classes for grades 1-6.
+Students in grades 7-8 can choose art as an elective class.

 Art students learn about art elements, art principles, art media and techniques, artists, and art history.
 Our projects provide opportunities for both creativity and critical thinking.
-The students in grades 5-8 have opportunities to use their iPads to support our projects.
+The students in all grades have opportunities to use their iPads or Chromebooks to support our projects.

-A note to parents: beginning with the January report card, the junior high students will receive a single grade for participation.
+A note to parents: junior high students receive a single grade for participation.
 Students are graded on their work ethic, attitude, and completion of a minimum amount of work.
 The students are not graded on their ability.
 I want to encourage each student to explore his or her creativity without feeling competitive or inadequate.
 Art is an individual expression of self.
 I hope each student can simply enjoy art.